emqx/emqx-docs/en_US/deploy/upgrade-from-v4.md

 #### Remove the Anonymous Mechanism

-Remove the `alow_anonymous` configuration item.
+Remove the `allow_anonymous` configuration item.
 All client connections are allowed by default.
 If **add and enable** any authenticator, EMQX will perform an authentication check for all new connections.

 Remove the `bypass_auth_plugins` configuration item.
 When a listener needs to disable authentication, it can be set through the `listeners.{type}.{name}.enable_authn = true | false` configuration item.